 The Department of Engineering Physics is committed to creating an environment in which students of all genders, cultures, ethnicities, races, sexual orientations, abilities, and socioeconomic backgrounds have equal access to education and are welcomed and treated fairly.
-If you have any concerns regarding inclusion in our Department, in particular if you or one of your peers is experiencing harassment or discrimination, you are encouraged to contact the Chair, Associate Graduate Chair, Academic Advisor or to contact the Equity and Inclusion Office.
+If you have any concerns regarding inclusion in our Department, in particular if you or one of your peers is experiencing harassment or discrimination, you are encouraged to contact the Chair, Associate Undergraduate Chair, Academic Advisor or to contact the Equity and Inclusion Office.

-PHYSICAL AND MENTAL HEALTH
+MENTAL HEALTH & WELLNESS

 For a list of McMaster University's resources, please refer to the Student Wellness Centre.
+Talkspot is a non-crisis mental health resource specifically for students in the Faculty of Engineering.